Judge reduces prison sentence for former Alabama speaker

 MONTGOMERY, Ala.
 (AP) - A judge on Wednesday slashed former House Speaker Mike Hubbard’s prison sentence from four years to 28 months, significantly reducing the time the once-powerful Republican will spend behind bars for an ethics conviction.

-Lee County Circuit Judge Jacob Walker reduced Hubbard’s sentence at the request of defense attorneys after some of his conviction was overturned.
+Lee County Circuit Judge Jacob Walker reduced Hubbard’s sentence at the request of defense attorneys after part of his conviction was overturned earlier this year.
 In his order, Walker noted that Hubbard was convicted of 12 felonies when he handed down the four-year sentence, but that six counts were reversed on appeal.

+The action was met with swift criticism from Alabama’s attorney general and praise from Hubbard’s attorney who had argued a four-year sentence was too harsh for the reduced conviction.

+“While we were hoping for a more substantial reduction of sentence, we welcome this decision.
+We are grateful for Judge Walker’s recognition of the issues that prompted his action today,” attorney Lance Bell said in a statement.

-Hubbard was sentenced to four years in prison after his 2016 conviction on ethics charges.
-Prosecutors accused Hubbard of leveraging his powerful public office to obtain clients and investments for his businesses.
+A jury in 2016 convicted Hubbard of violating the state ethics law, including using his public office for personal financial gain.
+Prosecutors accused Hubbard of leveraging his powerful public office to obtain clients and investments for his businesses, violating the prohibition against giving a “thing of value” to an elected official.
+His defense maintained the contracts were legitimate work and unrelated to his position as House speaker.

-The defense asked a court to reduce Hubbard’s sentence since appellate courts earlier this year overturned six of the 12 counts in his conviction.
-The attorney general’s office opposed the request, writing in September that “Hubbard’s refusal to admit any guilt or express any remorse makes him wholly unfit to receive any leniency.”

-The attorney general’s office did not immediately respond to an email seeking comment.
+In upholding the conviction this spring, justices noted that when contacting a company for one client, Hubbard “identified himself as a state legislator and as Speaker of the House of Representatives.”
+They also noted how one company executive wrote in an email that Hubbard could get the company, “in front of any speaker in the country regardless of party.”

-The Republican was one of the state’s most powerful politicians for years, until the ethics conviction in a corruption case ended his political career.
+The Republican was one of the state’s most powerful politicians until the ethics conviction in a corruption case ended his political career.
 Hubbard, the architect of the GOP’s takeover of the Alabama Legislature in 2010, was a legislator from Auburn and former chairman of the Alabama Republican Party.
 He was elected House speaker soon after Republicans won control of both legislative chambers.

 Hubbard was automatically removed from office after his 2016 felony conviction.

-Hubbard reported to jail in September.
+Hubbard reported to jail in September and was later moved into the state prison system.
 He is currently incarcerated at Limestone Correctional Facility.

 Sign up for Daily Newsletters